Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ---
-title: "Integration of MCP and Network Management Protocols"
+title: "Applicability of MCP for the Network Management"
 category: info

 docname: draft-yang-mcp-nm-latest